Project-OSRM/osrm-backend/docs/releasing.md

 7. Use `npm run build-api-docs` to generate the API documentation.
 Copy `build/docs/*` to `https://github.com/Project-OSRM/project-osrm.github.com` in the `docs/vN.N.N/api` directory
 8. Push tags and commits: `git push; git push --tags`
 9. If not a release-candidate: Write a mailing-list post to osrm-talk@openstreetmap.org to announce the release
-10. Wait until the travis build has been complated and check if the node binaries were published by doing:
+10. Wait until the travis build has been completed and check if the node binaries were published by doing:
     `rm -rf node_modules && npm install` locally.
 11. For final releases run `npm publish` or `npm publish --tag next` for release candidates.